-When we begin our journey on guitar, especially if we’ve decided to take lessons, we’re going to be hit with challenging topics early on like music theory, exercises, and study activities which can get a little boring.
-While these are very conducive to progression on the instrument, oftentimes as a beginner all we want to do is just have fun and rock out to some killer guitar riffs.
+When we begin our guitar journey, especially if we’ve decided to take lessons, we’re going to be hit with challenging topics early on like music theory, exercises, and study activities which can get a little boring.
+While these are very conducive to progression on the instrument, oftentimes as a beginner all we want to do is have fun and rock out to some killer guitar riffs.

-This is why today we’ve gathered up 30 of the absolute best guitar riffs around that are also easy so that any beginner can play them.
+This is why today we’ve gathered up 30 of the absolute best guitar riffs around that are easy enough for any beginner to play.
 Plus, we’ve included both video lessons and guitar tablature to give you a helping hand as you learn them.

 - Seven Nation Army by The White Stripes